ricardopineda93/XenoMorphInvaders/README.md

 # XenoMorphInvaders
 A reimagined take on the classic Space Invaders side scroller utilizing Pygame as the engine behind the game and some creative display liberties.
-This was my first big project that I undertook using resources from "Python Crash Course" as guidance as well as other online resources to help customize certain features.
-This project forced me to really understand objects/classes, methods, modules and the incredible depth of consideration one must take when designing even the most basic game.
-I also learned a lot about refactoring and working with multiple files/modules, how to organize and keep the code as simple as possible across many files all working towards one goal.

 Several notes are written within the .py files themselves for clarity.